On the Value of Online Learning for Radar Waveform Selection: Introduction

 We seek insight towards the general question ``when is online learning-based cognitive radar beneficial for adaptive waveform selection?" by examining the general framework of a closed-loop waveform selection problem and applying tools from stochastic dominance.
 We examine the performance of a Thompson Sampling based waveform selection scheme relative to a fixed baseline algorithm for two practical scenarios.
 Thompson sampling is chosen as a representative learning algorithm due to its widespread practical use, and theoretical performance which is close to the lower-bound for multi-armed bandit problems.

 First, we examine a dynamic spectrum access scenario in which the radar selects a contiguous group of sub-channels to transmit in during each decision interval.
 We prove that given enough time, the TS strategy will dominate a fixed rule-based strategy in some sense.

 This paper expands on our preliminary work \cite{thornton2022cognitive} by establishing more general relationships between environmental characteristics and algorithm performance, which are applicable to a broad range of waveform selection and sensor scheduling problems under time-varying conditions.
-We additionally consider a multi-target tracking scenario, while our preliminary work focuses on the dynamic spectrum access scenario only.
+In particular, we consider a new scenario of multiple-target tracking, whereas our previous work \cite{thornton2022cognitive} only considered the dynamic spectrum access scenario.
+Additionally, this work considers \emph{stochastic dominance} relationships between waveform selection strategies, allowing for a comparison of the entire distribution of outcomes associated with a particular waveform selection policy.
+Our previous work considers only average performance metrics, which may be ineffective for applications like target tracking, where worst-case performance is often a crucial consideration.

 The remainder of the paper is structured as follows.
 In Section \ref{se:problem}, we present the general state-space model for the cognitive radar problems considered herein.
 In Section \ref{se:dsa}, we establish tools to analyze the value of online learning algorithms in a dynamic spectrum access scenario.
 Section \ref{se:tracking} describes a more general scenario, in which the radar tracks multiple extended targets at a time.
 Section \ref{se:conclusions} provides concluding remarks and insights for practitioners.